blynkkk/docs/troubleshooting/developer-mode.md

 * be sure to send the requests to the correct server
 * check all the inputs to be corrent in the request and to be present in the template _\(also there's a hint on what exactly went wrong in a result field of Postman or web page body\)_

-## I can't see enumerable datastreams in Blynk.App
+## I can't see enumerable datastreams in Blynk.Apps

 **What could be the reason:**